 Command Action

-: line Number go to indicated line number
+: line Number Go to indicated line number.

-^ go to the beginning of the current line
+^ Go to the beginning of the current line.

-\$ go to the end of the current line
+\$ Go to the end of the current line.

-G go to the end of the file
+G G Go to the end of the file.

-gg go to the beginning of the file
+gg Go to the beginning of the file; note that :1 als

-The colon commands in this table will allow you to alter your editing environment.
+These colon commands in this table will allow you to alter your editing environment.
 The last two are useful editing tricks that are sometimes quite convenient.
 Open a file and try them all.

-Command Action :set number display line numbers :set nonu get rid of line numbers :set autoindent This causes vi to autoindent. :set noautoindent This causes vi to turn off autoindent. r (then a character) replace character under cursor ~ change case upper \rightarrow ; lower or lower \rightarrow upper
+Command Action :set number display line numbers :set nonu get rid of line numbers :set autoindent This causes vi to autoindent. :set noautoindent This causes vi to turn off autoindent. r (then a character) replace character under cursor ~ change case upper $\rightarrow$ ; lower or lower $\rightarrow$ upper

-8.4 Cut and Paste
+9.4 Cut and Paste

-The vi editor has a space of memory called the unstable buffer, which we nickname Mabel.
+The vi editor has a a space of memory called the unstable buffer, which we nickname Mabel.
 Mabel provides a temporary cache for holding things while we are editing and she is very helpful for doing quick copy-paste jobs.

 This buffer is unstable because it loses its contents every time new text is placed in it.
-Do not use it to store things for a long time; instead write those things to files and retrive them later.
+Do not use it to store things for a long time; instead write those things to files and retrieve them later.
 You will learn several ways to do this.